rust-lang/this-week-in-rust/drafts/2020-05-12-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [WinRT-rs](https://github.com/microsoft/winrt-rs), Microsoft™'s official WinRT API for Rust.
+This week's crate is [cargo-workspaces](https://github.com/pksunkara/cargo-workspaces), a cargo subcommand to manage your cargo workspace.

-Thanks to [JLalu](https://users.rust-lang.org/t/crate-of-the-week/2704/767) for the suggestion!
+Thanks to [Pavan Kumar Sunkara](https://users.rust-lang.org/t/crate-of-the-week/2704/768) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!